Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 Hurricanes Advanced Stats

-- In the past 10 games, the Hurricanes have scored 0.5 more goals per game than their season average.
+- In their past 10 games, the Hurricanes are putting up 0.5 more goals per game than their season-long average.

-- On defense, the Hurricanes are one of the best units in NHL competition, allowing 210 goals to rank second.
+- On defense, the Hurricanes are one of the best squads in NHL play, conceding 210 goals to rank second.

-- The squad has the league's seventh-best goal differential at +52 this season.
+- With a +52 goal differential, they're ranked seventh-best in the league.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.